CartoDB/carto-vl/docs/guidesdraft/using-data-in-your-visualization-with-sources.md

 </div>

-And this is the complete code:
+This is the complete code:
 ```html
 <!DOCTYPE html>
 <html>